º º º

 Zero paused by Lilly's stall, "I believe it's best you speak to her about suitors.
 She disapproves my helping you."

-"Yuuki detests the idea of marriage, Haruka-sama."
-Zero informed candidly.
-"Personally she doesn't feel prepared."
+"Yuki detests the idea of marriage, Haruka-sama."
+Zero informed.
+"Personally she doesn't feel ready."

 Zero absently smirked and controlled himself.
 "I'll pass your message on to her."